IliyaGogolev/exampe-mvp/README.md

 There are three types of data objects
 * Raw data - represents server API/network data, used to remove dependencies between back-end and to app.
 In case there's api change, only raw data and mapper classes should be fixed, no more fixed required in the project
 * App Data - represents application/features data
-* ViewData - data which used inside UI, used to encapsulated UI views/widgets
+* ViewData - data which used inside UI, used to encapsulated and seperate UI layer from domain

 TODO: This is very basic sample app.
-A lot of improvements can be done by using architecture components (Lifecycle, LiveData, Paging, etc...) and best practices.
+A lot of improvements can be done by using architecture components and best practices (Lifecycle, LiveData, Paging, etc...)
 Everybody is welcome to contribute :)